 The stigma is still prevalent in Philippine society even in this day and age.
-And so, agents rarely seek professional help when they're experiencing an extremely stressful event or when they're undergoing an emotional breakdown because of their job.
-Most people will rather remain silent about what they're going through than talk about it.
-Many of them turn to other means of coping, such as excessive drinking, risky sexual behavior, and in worst cases, indulge in illicit drug use.
+And so, agents rarely seek professional help when they’re experiencing an extremely stressful event.
+They belatedly realize their mistake once they had an emotional breakdown at work.
+Most people will rather remain silent about what they’re going through than talk about it.
+Many of them turn to other means of coping, such as excessive drinking and risky sexual behavior.
+In worse cases, they indulge in illicit drug use.

-Filipinos are naturally resilient; despite the persistent socioeconomic problems they face each day, they continue to strive and to thrive as well as they can.
-They were able to do that because of emotional support they get from their core group; it could be their immediate family (if they still lived at home) or a close-knit group of friends in lieu of their family who lived far away from them.
+Filipinos are naturally resilient.
+Despite the persistent socioeconomic problems they face each day, they continue to strive as well as they can.
+They were able to do that because of the emotional support they get from their core group.
+It could be their immediate family (if they still lived at home).
+Or, it can be a close-knit group of friends in lieu of their family who lived far away from them.

-Based on these cultural factors, an employee health program at a fair trade call center in the Philippines can have a greater chance of success when the agent's friends and relatives are invited to take part in his or her journey towards total psychosocial wellness.
-Among Filipinos, a shared experience with a group helps them cope with everything from the stressful demands of their jobs to life-changing events, such as a death in the family.
+Based on these cultural factors, an employee health program at a fair trade call center in the Philippines can have a greater chance of success when the agent’s friends and relatives are invited to take part in his or her journey towards total psychosocial wellness.
+Among Filipinos, a shared experience with a group helps them cope with life’s stressors.
+These stressors include anything from the demands of their jobs to life-changing events, such as a death in the family.

 Use an Industry-Standard Benchmarking Tool or Create One